Microwave Tomographic Imaging of Cerebrovascular Accidents by Using High-Performance Computing

 The function $\chi_i$ can then be defined as the continuous piecewise linear function on $\mathcal{T}$, with support contained in $\mathcal{T}_i^{\delta}$, such that its (discrete) value for each degree of freedom is evaluated by:

 Thus, we have $\sum_{i = 1}^{N_S} \chi_i = \mathbf{1}$ both at the discrete and continuous level.
 Remark that if $\delta >1$, not only the function $\chi_i$ but also its derivative is equal to zero on the border of $\mathcal{T}_i^{\delta}$.
-This is essential for a good convergence if Robin boundary conditions are chosen as transmission conditions at the interfaces between subdomains.
+This is essential for a good convergence if Robin-type boundary conditions (such as impedance boundary conditions) are chosen as transmission conditions at the interfaces between subdomains.
 Indeed, if this property is satisfied, the continuous version of the ORAS algorithm is equivalent to P.~L.~Lions' algorithm (see~\cite{StCyr:2007:OMA} and \cite{Dolean:2015:IDD}~\S2.3.2).
 Note that in the practical implementation, the functions $\widetilde{\chi}_i$ and $\chi_i$ are constructed locally on $\mathcal{T}_i^{\delta}$, the relevant contribution of the $\widetilde{\chi}_j$ in~\eqref{eq:chi} being on $\mathcal{T}^\delta_j \cap \mathcal{T}^\delta_i$.
 This removes all dependency on the global mesh $\mathcal{T}$, which could be otherwise problematic at large scales.

 Now, the degrees of freedom of N\'ed\'elec finite elements are associated with the edges of the mesh.
 For these finite elements, we can build a geometric partition of unity based on the support of the degrees of freedom (the edges of the mesh): the entries of the diagonal matrices $D_i$, $i=1,\dots,N_S$ are obtained for each degree of freedom by interpolating the piecewise linear function $\chi_i$ at the midpoint of the corresponding edge.
-The partition of unity property~\eqref{eq:algebPartUnity} is then satisfied since $\sum_{i = 1}^{N_S} \chi_i = \mathbf{1}$.
+The partition of unity property~\eqref{eq:algebPartUnity} is then satisfied since $\sum_{i = 1}^{N_S} \chi_i = {1}$.